Diary-hub/Flutter-Feature-Based-Structure/README.md

-# After using run the .BAT file then start your project
+# After running the .BAT file then start your project
 ## <3
+# NOTE: Some files and exception throws are in Kurdish Language